The body armour worn by Diana, Princess of Wales, as she walked through a minefield has gone on display at Edinburgh Castle.

-Now the protective outfit, and some of those memorable photographs of Diana, who was invited to Angola by the International Red Cross, have been given pride of place at one of the nation’s most popular attractions - thanks to the work of a Scottish charity.
+Now the protective outfit, and some of those memorable photographs of Diana, have been given pride of place at one of the nation's most popular attractions - thanks to a Scottish charity.

-They will be on display at the National War Museum at the castle along with a range of decommissioned weapons, safety equipment and mine detectors as part of an exhibition on the work of the Dumfriesshire-based HALO Trust, which has grown to become the world’s largest mine-clearing organisation.
+It has gone on display at the National War Museum at the castle along with a range of decommissioned weapons, safety equipment and mine detectors as part of a new exhibition on the work of the Dumfries-based HALO Trust, the world's largest mine-clearing organisation.

-Staged by National Museums Scotland ahead of the 30th anniversary of the charity in 2018, the exhibition also used photography and interviews to trace conflicts around the world, and explores the devastating effect landmines have on communities.
+Staged by National Museums Scotland ahead of the 30th anniversary of the charity in 2018, the exhibition will examine the development of the organisation and its current work, traces conflicts around the world and explore the devastating effect landmines have on communities.

 Maureen Barrie, exhibitions officer at NMS, which is staging the exhibition until March 2018, said: “This exhibition will offer a fascinating insight into the work of the HALO Trust.